Palestinian art: Palestinian artists in the Arab world

 Originating from the Palestinian culture that crystallized in the refugee camps mainly in Lebanon and Jordan, Palestinian artists in the Arab world were among the first to put forward a vision of Palestinian contemporary art.
 As the Palestinian Authority became more central to Palestinian nationalism, their number and influence in the Palestinian art field has decreased, and diasporic Palestinian artists in Europe and the United States, have become increasingly prominent.

 One such artist whose works were exhibited in the Made in Palestine exhibit that toured the United States in 2005 is Mustafa Al-Hallaj.

 Born in what is now Israel, Al-Hallaj is known throughout the Arab world, where he has been described as "Syria's most famous artist" and an "icon of contemporary Arab graphic arts."
 Al Hallaj died in 2002 in a fire at his home while trying to save his artwork.
-In Self-Portrait as God, the Devil, and Man, Al-Hallaj uses rows of overlapping images and intricate etchings that took 10 years to complete to present "an epic retelling of the history of Palestinians from the 11th century B.C. to the present."
+In Self-Portrait as God, the Devil, and Man, Al-Hallaj uses rows of overlapping images and intricate etchings that took 10 years to complete to present "an epic retelling of the history of Palestinians from the 11th century BC to the present."

+Another of these artists is Juliana Seraphim, who was among the first waves of Palestinian refugees to be forcibly relocated to Beirut, Lebanon in 1952.
+After studying at the Lebanese Academy of Fine Arts, she gained acclaim for her paintings which were heavily influenced by the spiritualist and surrealist movements.
+She was a member of the Ras Beirut artists.

-Palestinian artists in the US and in Europe
+Palestinian artists in the United States and in Europe

-A number of prominent Palestinian artists live and work outside of the Arab world, namely in the US and in Europe.
+A number of prominent Palestinian artists live and work outside of the Arab world, namely in the United States and in Europe.
 Notable among them are leading international conceptual artists Mona Hatoum, who is based in London, and Emily Jacir, who is based between New York and Ramallah.
 Prominent painters such as Jumana El Husseini, Kamal Boullata and Hani Zurob are based in France, while pioneering abstract painter Samia Halaby has resided in New York since the late 1970s.
-Rising new media artists Larissa Sansour (based in Denmark), Bissan Rafe (based in USA and The Netherlands), and Sama Raena Alshaibi (based in USA); have also become one of the recent new names in the Palestinian daispora spotlight.
+Rising new media artists Larissa Sansour (based in Denmark), Bissan Rafe (based in US and The Netherlands), and Sama Raena Alshaibi (based in US); have also become one of the recent new names in the Palestinian daispora spotlight.
 Such artists have played a crucial role in developing and expanding contemporary Palestinian art by pushing for the acceptance of the Palestinian narrative in the mainstream art world despite apparent hostilities, controversies, and setbacks due to blatant censorship and various political contexts.
 While the subject of Palestine has remained paramount for such artists, especially in light of forced exiles, many in the diaspora have maintained cutting-edge approaches, gaining recognition for the new and innovative ways through which they approach Palestine's complex history, its current reality, and uncertain future.